 Throughout medical school, medical students learn in a variety of environments such as classrooms, small groups, clinical skills workshops, clinical simulation centers, hospitals, and clinics.
 Medical students also encounter a wide variant of teachers including preclinical and clinical faculty, community preceptors, residents, fellows, nursing staff, and fellow classmates.
 All learning environments should be physically and psychologically safe and should promote a student’s learning.
 It is imperative that all interactions and assessments of learners, regardless of the environment, be fair, impartial, objective, and unbiased.
-Should a learner encounter a situation that does not meet these criteria, they should have access to recourse without fear of retaliation.
+Should a learner encounter a situation that does not meet these criteria, they have access to recourse without fear of retaliation.

 Among the four missions of the CUSOM is the education of future physicians.
 Our students have gone through a rigorous selection process and represent a group of highly skilled and academically well-prepared students.
 The CUSOM holds in high regard professional